 - Save Americans $1.9 billion annually.

-- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.

-Starting in 2029, the proposed rule would mandate all new gas furnaces to be 95 AFUE.
-This means furnaces would change nearly all the gas they use into heat.
+Starting in 2029, the proposed rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would convert nearly 100% of the gas into usable heat.

 Guide to Condensing Furnaces